1inch/limit-order-protocol/description.md

 ### Runtime exchange rate

-Sometimes the order exchange rate is only known on-chain, for example, if the order implements Dutch auction or the maker wants to get a rate based on an oracle price.
-To achieve this, the maker can set getter functions to calculate the rate on-chain and then pass the getters to the `makerAmountGetter` and `takerAmountGetter` extensions.
+In some scenarios, the order exchange rate is only known on-chain, for example, if the order implements Dutch auction or the maker wants to get a rate based on an oracle price.
+To achieve this, the maker can set getter functions to calculate the rate on-chain and then pass them to the `makerAmountGetter` and `takerAmountGetter` extensions.

 These getters are used for:

 - `makerAmountGetter`, calculates the maker amount based on the provided taking amount
 - `takerAmountGetter`, calculates the taker amount based on the provided making amount

-Both getters should be implemented to get consistent results because it is the taker who decides how the amounts are calculated (based on the making or taking amounts) when the order is executed.
+Both getters should be implemented to retrieve consistent results because it is the taker who decides how the amounts are calculated (based on the making or taking amounts) when the order is executed.
 See the order fill for details.

 Both getters extension calldata have the following structure: